Tacloban: Geography

-Tacloban is located on the northeastern tip of Leyte island, with its easternmost part facing Cancabato Bay.
+Tacloban is located on the northeastern tip of Leyte Island, with its easternmost part facing Cancabato Bay.
 The bay is at the east mouth of San Juanico Strait.
 The Tacloban territory follows the length of the strait, along with Babatngon municipality north of the city.
 The strait divides the islands of Leyte and Samar.

 Barangays

-The City of Tacloban is politically subdivided into 138 barangays, each having its own council.
+Tacloban is politically subdivided into 138 barangays.
+Each barangay consists of puroks and some have sitios.

 Climate

 Tacloban has a tropical rainforest climate (Köppen: Af) but due to the numerous cyclones present in the area, the climate is not equatorial.
 Tropical rainforest climates are tropical climates in which there is no dry season – all months have mean precipitation values of at least 60 mm.
 Tropical rainforest climates have no pronounced summer or winter; it is typically wet throughout the year and rainfall is both heavy and frequent.
 One day in an equatorial climate can be very similar to the next, while the change in temperature between day and night may be larger than the average change in temperature between "summer" and "winter".

-The average high (daytime) temperature for the year in Tacloban is 31.1 C. The warmest month on average is May with an average daytime temperature of 32.3 C. The coolest month on average is January and February, with an average (nighttime) temperature of 23.4 C.
+The average high (daytime) temperature for the year in Tacloban is 31.1 C. The warmest month on average is May with an average daytime temperature of 32.3 C. The coolest months on average are January and February, with an average (nighttime) temperature of 23.4 C.

 The highest recorded temperature was 38.0 C, recorded on April 6, 1924, and in August.
 The lowest recorded temperature in Tacloban is 17.5 C which was recorded in December.

 The average rainfall for the year is 2,659.3 mm, with the most rainfall on average in December with 386.0 mm and the least on average in April with 115.2 mm.